lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 \newpage

-> _“A system is never the sum of its parts it's the product of their interaction.”_
+> _“A system is never the sum of its parts it's the product of their interaction.”_ \\
 – Russell Ackoff (professor of systems sciences)

+> _Biologists tend not to talk about the big ideas; we leave those to physicists.
+We biologists tend to be more comfortable with details, we like to count and list things._ \\
+– Sir Paul Nurse (Chief Executive Director Francis Crick Institute)

 # A system perspective